 The Junior/Senior High Art Enrichment Program combines a tour and studio experience, and is offered free of charge to junior and senior high school Art classes in the eight county area in October and November.
 Over a two and one-half hour visit students tour an exhibition, are exposed to new vocabulary and concepts, and create an original art work using challenging techniques and materials.
 To ensure the quality of the experience, group size is limited to approximately twenty-five students.
 Underwritten by First Mid-Illinois Bank and Trust.

 Arts-in-Education Artist Residency

-Through this program designed and supported by the Illinois Arts Council (IAC), a professional artist works with students in the classroom.
-The artist is selected from a roster compiled by the IAC, and spends one week at each participating school as well as a “Core Group” class offered at no charge to community members.
+Through this program designed and supported by the Illinois Arts Council Agency (IACA), a professional artist works with students in the classroom.
+The artist is selected from a roster compiled by the IACA and spends one week at each participating school as well as a “Core Group” class offered at no charge to community members.
 New approaches, concepts and media are emphasized.
 A one-month program held each fall, the Arts-in-Education residency is built upon a collaboration between participating public schools, the Illinois and Coles County Arts Councils, and the Tarble.
-Teachers interested in becoming involved in future residency programs should contact the Curator of Education in November for the following school year.
+Teachers interested in becoming involved in future residency programs should contact the Curator of Education in Nov. for the following school year.